 The center focusing wheel is located in the center of the open bridge design.
 The idea is that you can move it with less pivots to get a faster focus of the entire field of view.

-This zip focusing system is faster than a center focus system and you might only see it on really expensive sets of binos.
+This zip focusing system is faster than a center focus system and you might only see it on a really expensive sets of binoculars.

 Although this is an excellent feature to see on a low budget binocular, you’ll have to be aware that it might wear out faster than a center focus system on an equivalent quality binocular.

-This bino has an impressive 500 feet field of view.
+This binocular has an impressive 500 feet field of view.
 I haven’t seen this wide of a FOV on a binocular in this price range before.

 Another one of Tasco’s wide FOV binoculars includes the opera glasses, the roof prism 4X30.